Leandros/ferrunix/book/src/reference-guide/derive-macro.md

 ## `provides` Properties

 - `transient [= "<TYPE-SIGNATURE>"]`
     - The object is provided as a transient registered with `<TYPE-SIGNATURE>` as key.
 If the signature is omitted, the concrete type is used as a key.
 - `singleton [= "<TYPE-SIGNATURE>"]`
     - The object is provided as a singleton registered with `<TYPE-SIGNATURE>` as key.
 If the signature is omitted, the concrete type is used as a key.
+- `no_registration`
+    - The type isn't registered automatically and the generated `Self::register(&ferrunix::Registry)` function needs to be called manually to register the type.

 ## `inject` Properties